-(a) the Bankruptcy Court shall have approved a Disclosure Statement with respect to the Plan in form and substance acceptable to the Debtors and America West, in their sole and absolute discretion, and reasonably acceptable to GECC; and
+(a) the Bankruptcy Court shall have approved a Disclosure Statement with respect to the Plan in form and substance acceptable to the Debtors and America West, in their sole and absolute discretion, and reasonably acceptable to GECCand the ATSB; and

-- (b) each of the Plan and the Confirmation Order shall be in form and substance acceptable to the Debtors and America West, in their sole and absolute discretion, and reasonably acceptable to GECC. - 2.
-Conditions to Consummation for All Debtors.
+(b) each of the Plan and the Confirmation Order shall be in form and substance acceptable to the Debtors and America West, in their sole and absolute discretion, and reasonably acceptable to GECC and the ATSB in its capacity as a lender under the ATSB Loan.

+2. Conditions to Consummation for All Debtors.